How Long Do CSA Points Stay on Your Record?

 • Driver Fitness

 The Safety Measurement System (SMS) is designed to ensure the safe operation of motor carriers.
 Its goal is to evaluate compliance with safety regulations and identify carriers and drivers who need interventions based on their performance and outcomes.
-To do this, the system takes into consideration two main indicators: On-road performance, which includes data collected from roadside inspections and crash reports; and investigation results, referring to violations discovered over the previous twelve months.
-All of this is in order to guarantee safety on roads and protect both drivers and passengers alike.
-What is DOT SAP Program?
+To do this, the system considers two leading indicators: On-road performance, which includes data collected from roadside inspections and crash reports, and investigation results, referring to violations discovered over the previous twelve months.
+All of this guarantees safety on roads and protects drivers and passengers alike.
+What is the DOT SAP Program?

-An SMS system assigns each carrier a score, called a BASIC measure, which reflects their performance in terms of safety events such as crashes, inspections, or violations.
+An SMS system assigns each carrier a BASIC measure score, which reflects their performance regarding safety events such as crashes, inspections, or violations.
 The SMS then groups carriers with similar numbers of safety events and ranks them within their group based on their BASIC measure, giving them a percentile ranking from 0 to 100.
-A higher percentile indicates worse performance compared to other carriers in the same group.
+A higher percentile indicates worse performance than other carriers in the same group.
 Knowing your carrier's specific ranking can help you make informed decisions about whether or not to use that particular carrier.
-Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+Visit the DOT Authority Package, which contains tips to prepare for 2023 DOT Week filings in minutes.
+How do you get an Oregon Trip And Fuel Permit?

 How Can a Violation/Points History Affect My SMS Evaluation as a Carrier?

-Only violations that a driver receives while working for a motor carrier will count towards the Carrier’s SMS evaluation.
-Previous and post-employment violations are not taken into consideration when evaluating a carrier.
-Inspections and crashes under their Department of Transportation number are the only factors considered in SMS evaluations.
+Only violations that a driver receives while working for a motor carrier will count toward the Carrier’s SMS evaluation.
+Previous and post-employment violations are not taken into consideration when evaluating a page.
+The only factors considered in SMS evaluations are inspections and crashes under their Department of Transportation number.
 Must visit FMCSA Hours of Service Suspended topics.

 What Are Some Tips for Having Good CSA Scores?